DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 Several interesting observations result from this expirement:

-**Variation in Model Effectiveness by Snow Type** <br>
+##Variation in Model Effectiveness by Snow Type
 Figure 2 visualized variation in goodness of fit measures accross different dimensions.
 Figure  reveals stark contrast in goodness of fit between the relevant snow classes, with Ephemral snow classes generally performing the worst in terms of KGE Efficiency.
 Ephemeral basins perform relatively well in terms of MSE, likley because the lower levels of snow in these basins inherently create lowere MSE as MSE is a unit dependent measure.
 Montane Forest regions outperform Maritime regions with respect to both Test KGE and Tese MSE.
 The small number of Prairie and Boreal Forrest watersheds are excluded from Figures 2 and 3 due to the low sample size in these categories.

 We ran pairwise t-tests with unequal variance (Welch Test) to test for inequality of mean Test KGE and mean Test MSE between snow types.
 All values were significaant at p = 0.001 level.

-**Variation in Model Effectiveness by Basin Elevation** <br>
+## Variation in Model Effectiveness by Elevantion of Tested Region

-Elevation is also highly correlated with how well a watershed is likely to be predicted by a locally trained model, with higher elevations performing better.
-Figure 3.
+Elevation is also highly correlated with how well a watershed is likely to be predicted by a locally trained model, with higher elevations performing better, as shown in Figure 3.
+This relationship is more pronounced at low to mid elevations, and with Ephemeral and Maritime Snow.
 To a certain extent, differences in performance among snow classes may simply be "passing through" differences in elevation that are also correlated with snow class types.

-**Impressive Results in Select Basins** <br>
+## Impressive Results in Select Basins <br>
-While the variation in results accross Huc12 sub-watersheds is interesting and suggests avenues for future refinements, it is worth emphasizing that the current, fairly simply model produces relatively reliable resutls in select basins. **Thus, water managers monitoring swe in high elevation and/or montane forest regions could consider using this model as a simple forecasting tool given predictions of future meteorological variables (precipitation, temperatures).**  This is a practical result because this locally trained model - unlike the multi-huc model discussed in Exhibit 3 - can be trained quickly and with relatively limited compute power.
-Using the code in this repo, a local watershed model can be trained in approximately 10 minutes using a high end laptop computer.
+While the variation in results accross Huc12 sub-watersheds is interesting and suggests avenues for future refinements, it is worth emphasizing that the current, fairly simply model produces relatively reliable resutls in select basins, as shown in Figure 4. **Thus, water managers monitoring swe in high elevation and/or montane forest regions could consider using this model as a simple forecasting tool given predictions of future meteorological variables (precipitation, temperatures).**  This is a practical result because this locally trained model - unlike the multi-huc model discussed in Expirement 3 - can be trained quickly and with relatively limited compute power.
+Using the code in this repo, a local Huc12 sub-watershed model can be trained in approximately 10 minutes using a high end laptop computer.
 (When running in laptop mode, we used a 13th Gen Intel Core i9-13900H processor with 20 threads (10 cores, 2 threads per core), on a computer with 6GB of available RAM.

-**Divergence in Goodness of Fit Measures** <br>
+## Divergence in Goodness of Fit Measures
-Figure 3 plots [Test KGE](https://github.com/DSHydro/SnowML/blob/main/docs/Ex2_VariationByHuc.md#what-is-kge) and Test MSE.
+Figure 5 plots [Test KGE](https://github.com/DSHydro/SnowML/blob/main/docs/Ex2_VariationByHuc.md#what-is-kge) and Test MSE.
 The two goodness of fit measures diverge significantly for many of the Huc12 units, especially for regions dominated by ephemeral snow.
 In hydrology, KGE is typically considered the more relevant goodness of fit meausure, however, it is difficult to use directly as a loss function because it is not easily differentiable.
 Nonetheless, figure 3 highlight the imprecision introduced by using MSE as a loss function if the ultimate goal is to produce high values of KGE.
 We briefly expiremented with using KGE, or a hybring KGE+MSE loss function during training but observed impractical training times and chaotic results, so did not further pursue this avenue at this time.
 Nontheless, investigation into the best loss function strategy is a ripe area for future research.

-## Figure1 - Map of Huc12 Units Used in this Expirement, by Snow Type.
+# Figure1 - Map of Huc12 Units Used in this Expirement, by Snow Type.

 **Legend** <br>